Sam Adonis: Europe (2011–2016)

-Mexico (2016–2018)
+Mexico (2016–Present)

 On May 1, 2016, Adonis worked his first match in Mexico, defending the British Heavyweight Championship against Mexican wrestler Black Fire, on a Desastre Total Ultraviolento (DTU) show.
 A few weeks later he began working for Consejo Mundial de Lucha Libre (CMLL), Mexico's largest and the world's oldest wrestling promotion.
 His first major appearance was for the 2016 version of the International Grand Prix, a 16-man tournament featuring native Mexican wrestlers facing foreigners.
 Adonis was the fourth wrestler eliminated, pinned by Rush.
 From that point on Adonis began working for CMLL on a regular basis, although he was not signed to a long-term contract with the company.

 In the fall of 2016, Polinsky approached the CMLL promoters with a suggestion to tweak his "pretty boy" character, playing off the political situation of the time.
 With CMLL's approval Sam Adonis became a staunch Donald Trump supporter, including waving a four-foot-long US flag emblazoned with Trump's face as he played off the then-President Elect's stance on Mexico and immigrants.
 He later had a pair of wrestling trunks airbrushed to feature the face of Donald Trump on the back, in a homage to wrestler Rick Rude, to further the "Pro Trump" image.
 The character was so successful that one magazine said that Adonis "might be the most hated man in Mexico".
 When Okumura returned to CMLL, Adonis quickly added the fellow foreigner as part of the team.
 During a match, teammates Johnny Idol and Valiente had problems with each other and Idol turned heel after that match and Idol became part of Okumura and Adonis's team, in mid 2018 he parted ways with CMLL.

 In 2017 he began working for Ultimo Dragon's Toryumon Mexico, and their AJPW/Toryumon Mexico Lucha Fiesta Ultimo Dragon Anniversary shows.